anywhichway/reasondb/README.md

 store.set("Person@3",{indentifier: "Joe", age: 24, @key: "Person@3"});
 store.set("Person@2",{indentifier: "Mary", age: 21, @key: "Person@2"});
 ```
+<a name="cursors"></a>
 ### Cursors

+Cursors are yielded to the `then` portion of a [select](#select).
 Cursors are asynchronous to simplify integration with third-party storage engines that may already return data asynchronously.
 Asynchronous cursors also simplify the creation of client/server based applications.

 Most ReasonDB cursors do not store all permutations of data required to form a row resulting from a query.
 Instead, they encapsulate a light-weight cross-product engine that given an offset will assemble the row on the fly.
-See http://phrogz.net/lazy-cartesian-product.
+See [Lazy Cartesian Product](http://phrogz.net/lazy-cartesian-product).
 The cross-product engine in ReasonDB can also handle join restrictions.

 The cross-product approach has two values: